 request URI (regardless of query parameters).
 A response can delegate authority

-for its URI namespace to other URIs by using the Location
+for its URI namespace to other URIs by using the

 and Content-Location

-response headers, rdfs:seeAlso
+response header fields, rdfs:seeAlso

-links, and paging links,
+links, and

-redirects, responses to a
+redirects, responses to a POST

 , or paged responses.